How I Serve WordPress Assets from Cloudflare R2 (For Almost Free.)

 Will this setup break my WordPress Media Library?

-No. The mu-plugin rewrites asset URLs at the output layer, so WordPress still thinks files live on your server.
-You upload images through the standard Media Library interface, they sit on your origin until first request, then get cached in R2 permanently.
-Nothing changes in your admin workflow.
+No. The mu-plugin rewrites asset URLs at the output layer only.
+WordPress still thinks files live on your server.
+You upload images through the standard Media Library, edit them normally, and delete them normally.
+The rewrite only affects what the visitor’s browser sees.
+The admin panel is excluded entirely.

 What’s the difference between Cloudflare R2 and using a traditional CDN like BunnyCDN?

 The key difference is egress pricing.
 BunnyCDN charges around $0.01/GB for bandwidth, which is already cheap.
 R2 charges nothing for egress.
 For high-traffic sites serving lots of images, that adds up fast.
-R2 also lets you put a Cloudflare Worker in front of the bucket for custom cache logic, on-demand image resizing, and other edge processing that standalone CDNs can’t match.
+R2 also lets you put a Cloudflare Worker in front of the bucket for custom cache logic, version-aware invalidation, on-demand image resizing, and automatic cache purging.
+Standalone CDNs can’t match that level of control.

-It works with any WordPress host.
-The mu-plugin runs on your WordPress installation and rewrites URLs regardless of where your site is hosted.
+Yes.
+The mu-plugins run on any WordPress installation.
 The Cloudflare Worker handles requests at the edge.
-As long as your domain uses Cloudflare for DNS (which it should), you can plug this in on shared hosting, VPS, or managed WordPress hosting.
+As long as your domain uses Cloudflare for DNS (free plan is fine), you can plug this in on shared hosting, VPS, or managed WordPress hosting.
+I run it on a Hetzner dedicated server with CloudPanel and LiteSpeed, but the architecture is host-agnostic.

-I’ve been running this exact setup on gauravtiwari.org for a few months now.
+I’ve been running this exact setup on gauravtiwari.org since late 2025.
 It handles every image, every stylesheet, every font file.
 I haven’t had a single R2-caused outage, sync issue, or surprise bill.
-The total cost is lower than a single cup of coffee per month.
+The total cost? $0/month, thanks to R2’s free tier.

 If you’re serious about WordPress performance, asset delivery compounds across every page.
 Faster images improve LCP, which improves Core Web Vitals, which gives you a small ranking boost on every URL.
 Multiply that across hundreds of pages and the impact is real.